zohar-yzgiaev-healthy/zoharyzgiaev.github.io/_data/blog/2020-11-02-dive-deep-into-ast.md

 ---
 ![](/assets/header.png)

-During the last few days I’ve been stumbled upon AST in different aspects.
-I’ve actually started to think about the implications of understanding AST as it appears in most of the projects I work on.
-Not only AST is part of the compilation process but it is also a mechanism many modern tools uses nowadays.
-In this blog post I will try to explain what is AST, how it works, real world use cases and finally I will summarise most of the implications at least in my mind to grasp AST concept.
+After a thoughtful discussion with Raziel (my roommate) on the challenge of finding similarities between source codes i've started investigating AST in more-depth.
+In this blog post I strive to explain what is AST, it's use cases and real world applications.

 # WHAT IS AST?